docwhat/website/content/posts/2008-05-14-stupid-msnbot.md

 iptables -A INPUT -s 65.55.208.0/24 -j DROP
 ```

-I checked on gerf.org and discovered that it was having trouble.
+I checked on my site and discovered that it was having trouble.
 A crew of at
 least 20 bots (ip addresses 65.55.208.180 through 199 inclusive) were
 requesting urls at about 1 a second.